Frequently Asked Questions

 - Ear protection must be worn when discharging a firearm or when in close proximity of someone discharging a firearm

-- Only shotguns with a barrel length of 26 inches or more and exhibiting shoulder stocks are permitted
+- Only shotguns with a barrel length of 26 inches or more and exhibiting shoulder stocks are permitted.
+Shoulder straps/slings are not allowed

 - No rifles or handguns allowed